Palashio/libra/info/Reference Manual.md

 None

-Simply prints all the plots as the output of using the method
+Simply prints out the list of model keys present in the model dictionary during client class instance

 #### operators ####